 This course provides the learner with the skills to utilize aseptic technique in vertical and horizontal laminar flow hoods for preparation of solutions and medications to be administered intravenously, intramuscularly, subcutaneously, and intradermally to patients.
 PREREQUISITES: Admission to the Pharmacy Technician program and 31536303 Pharmaceutical Calculations.

 This course prepares the learner to apply policies and procedures in the pharmacy, complete the ordering process to meet inventory goals, bill third parties for patient prescriptions, process prescriptions, identify medical and surgical supplies for customers, process controlled substance prescriptions, compound extemporaneous products, maintain patient medical histories and fulfill duties in unique service areas.
-PREREQUISITE: Admission to the Pharmacy Technician program and current Health Care Provider CPR and First Aid Certification; COREQUISITES: 31536301 Fundamentals of Reading Prescriptions, 31536302 Pharmacy Business Applications, 31536303 Pharmaceutical Calculations, and 31536304 Pharmacy Benefits Management.
+PREREQUISITES: Admission to the Pharmacy Technician program, 31536301 Fundamentals of Reading Prescriptions, 31536302 Pharmacy Business Applications, 31536303 Pharmaceutical Calculations, and 31536304 Pharmacy Benefits Management.

 In this course, students will have the opportunity to experience the daily activities of a pharmacy technician in a hospital pharmacy setting.
 Students will learn how medication orders are prepared, processed, and delivered along with maintaining medication inventory in several areas, interacting with other medical staff and following policies and procedures of the hospital and pharmacy.
-PREREQUISITES: Admission to the Pharmacy Technician program, 31536303 Pharmaceutical Calculations and current Health Care Provider CPR and First Aid Certification; COREQUISITES: 31536308 Pharmacy Parenteral Admixtures and 31536309 Pharmacy Community Clinical.
+PREREQUISITES: Admission to the Pharmacy Technician program, 31536303 Pharmaceutical Calculations COREQUISITES: 31536308 Pharmacy Parenteral Admixtures and 31536309 Pharmacy Community Clinical.

 Focuses on the component parts of medical terms: prefixes, suffixes and word roots.
 Students practice formation, analysis and reconstruction of terms.
 Emphasis on spelling, definition and pronunciation.
 Introduction to operative, diagnostic, therapeutic and symptomatic terminology of all body systems, as well as systemic and surgical terminology.